NeddySeagoon/gentoo-rpi/README.md

 e.g. Fake NUMA, and increased DRAM refresh interval (less frequent refreshes), so that there is more DRAM time for useful work.

+## sys-kernel/raspberrypi-image

+Not tested by me at all as I have root in LVM with a module free initramfs.
+This kernel does not support that, so I don't use it.
+It pulls a set of binary files from github so should be OK.
+The image looks good.